wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 ### Post field filters

-Sometimes you want to add more things to the post fields, such as make post title required, add description for post content, or even add a custom HTML before the post thumbnail.
+Sometimes you want to add more things to the post fields, such as making the post title required, adding a description for post content, or even adding a custom HTML before the post thumbnail.
 You can do that with the following post filter:

 ```php
 // Post title